Chapter 2 – Believers Never Die

-"House's patient this week, Rebecca Adler, the girl you're pretending is your cousin but she really isn't... the actress who played her in my world was named Robin Tunney, and she was on one of my favorite shows called The Mentalist, and the girl who plays Nora in season six-" I broke off, frowning.
+"House's patient this week, Rebecca Adler, the girl you're pretending is your cousin but she really isn't, the actress who played her in my world was named Robin Tunney, and she was on one of my favorite shows called The Mentalist, and the girl who plays Nora in season six–" I cut myself off, realizing I was rambling.
 "Never mind, it really doesn't matter."

-"How did you know she wasn't really my cousin?"
+"How do you know she's not really my cousin?"
 Wilson asked.

-"Wilson, I'm not trying to con you...
-I watched this show for nearly nine years.
+"Wilson, I'm not trying to con you.
+I watched this show for eight years.
 I know almost everything of importance that happens to you, House, Cameron, Foreman, Chase and Cuddy for the next decade, pretty much," I informed him.
 He once again looked like he wanted to believe me, but the basic laws of the universe prevented him from doing so.

 Suddenly, the door burst open, and House walked in.

-"Wilson, considering you're the one that pawned the patient off on me, you really shouldn't be interrupting-" he broke off when he saw me, leaning on his cane as he tilted his head an observed me.
+"Wilson, considering you're the one that pawned the patient off on me, you really shouldn't be interrupting–" he broke off when he saw me, leaning on his cane.
+He tilted his head, observing me.
 "Getting them a bit young now, aren't we?" he asked.

 I just... stared.
-Greg.
+Gregory.
 House.
-Greg.
+Gregory.
 Fucking.
 House.
-Was in front of me.
-Was looking at me.
+In front of me.
+Looking at me.
 The blue eyes I had seen staring out of my TV a hundred thousand times were now looking at me.

 He looked like his usual season one self.
-His hair and beard both brown, with no hints of gray.
+His hair and beard both brown, no hints of gray.
 His wrinkles were less defined, and he had the first cane he started with.
-I had died and gone to fan girl heaven.
+I had died and gone to fangirl heaven.

 I wanted to just sit in awe for a few more years, but I snapped out of it, trying to collect myself.

-"House, I'm married, and you're disgusting," Wilson retorted, standing up and taking a step back from me.
+"House, I'm married, and you're disgusting," Wilson retorted, standing up and taking a step back.
 His eyes darted to me.
-"You should explain, since I'm still trying to grasp the fact that you might not be completely insane."
+"You should explain, since I'm still trying to grasp the fact that you might not be completely psychotic, or a pathological liar."

 I smiled, unable to help myself.
 "Don't worry, convincing House will be much, much easier."
 Upon trying to create a persuasive argument to use on House, I found a trump card, something that no one in PPTH knew until season eight...